I like to listen to audiobooks when driving around. News doesn’t interest me as much as in years past, and I can get what I want from websites.

 He is not a likeable character.
 We do not really identify with him.
 He sends his friend Patroclus to his death, and whines about it later; and when he finally takes to the field, he is fired with vengeful rage that is expiated on Lycaon and finally Hector.
 Even in his final victory over Hector, we feel little relief.
 Part of the poem’s subtle beauty is to balance our sympathies so evenly among the two chief protagonists–Achilles and Hector–that we are able to see things from both of their perspectives simultaneously.
 Although the poem was the product of a primitive age, it displays a depth of knowledge of human psychology and motivation that has been equaled by few other writers.

-The poem that we call the Iliad was likely the product of several bards which the ancient Greeks at some point stitched together into a completed narrative.
+Some authorities say that the poem was the product of several bards which Greek manuscript collators at some point stitched together into a completed narrative.
 We are told that, in sixth-century Athens, a group of specialists collated and assembled the poems into a coherent whole.
+To me this seems more difficult to believe than to see the poem as the work of one unified mind.
+I have no doubt that there was a historical Homer; perhaps he had assistants to wrote down the vast quantity of verse he had memorized, and he then edited the final product.

-It is not a perfect poem.
-There are plot inconsistencies, tiresome speeches, and wearisome asides where the gods squabble with each other.
+Of course, it is not a perfect poem.
+What work of art has achieved uncontested perfection?
+There are some minor plot inconsistencies, tiresome speeches, and wearisome asides where the gods squabble with each other.

 But these defects hardly matter.
 We are swept up in the majesty and grandeur of the diction, the flow of the narrative, and the clashing battles that are so realistic that we actually feel we are part of the action.
 Beaten bronzed shields, layered with ox-hide and horn, crash into each other; arrows fly here and there, and find their marks among the melee; and swords cleave through helmets.